 Accreditation of Product Certification

-INAB offers certification bodies accreditation to the international standard ISO 17065:2012, “Conformity assessment - Requirements for bodies certifying products, processes and services”.
+INAB offers certification bodies accreditation to the international standard EN ISO/IEC 17065:2012, “Conformity assessment - Requirements for bodies certifying products, processes and services”.

 In the area of product certification, INAB accredits certification bodies who certify the quality of a product.
 The word “product” is used in its widest sense, and as the title of the standard suggests, it includes processes and services.
 The certification of such a product is a means of providing assurance that the product in question conforms to standards and/or other normative documents.